 Before attaching the RHD2000 USB interface board to a computer, please first install these drivers.
 (You do not need to install the drivers to run the interface software in demonstration mode.)

-Here is the complied RHD2000 interface software version 1.5 for Windows-based computers (Windows 7, 8, or 10 is recommended).
+Here is the complied RHD2000 interface software version 1.5.1 for Windows and Mac (updated 29 March 2017).
 This software can be run with no evaluation system hardware or drivers present; it will generate synthetic neural or ECG data for demonstration purposes if no USB interface board is connected.

 After recording data with this software, these m-file functions can be used to load the data files into MATLAB.
 This Python script can be used to load data files.
 We also provide a detailed description of data file formats and Windows command line software to convert Intan data files into Spike2 format.